espinoco/browser-json-editor/README.md

 **[Watch the video!](https://youtu.be/WnsLXRYOO0g)**

+## Installation

+- Chrome TBD
+- Edge TBD
+- Firefox
+    - Go to https://addons.mozilla.org/addon/browser-json-editor/ and install the add-on.
+    - Go to `about:addons`.
+    - Click on the extension.
+    - Click on "Permissions" and enable the permission for all sites.
+Otherwise, the extension won't work.
+Refer to "Why is the access to all URL sites needed?" for more info.
+    - Disable the built-in JSON viewer.
+        - Go to `about:config`.
+        - In search, paste `devtools.jsonview.enabled`.
+        - Set the preference to "false" by clicking the "Toggle" button.

 ## Usage

-Open web pages with JSON content or JSON files directly on the browser.
+With the browser, open web pages with JSON content or JSON files directly on the browser.

 Features:
 * View JSON as a tree.
 The JSON tree view utilizes right-click to open the context menu, and double-click to start editing a key or value.
 It supports copy/paste from and to the system clipboard.